 Desktop-Class Email and Web Browsing

-The iPhone Safari browser was the first to render full web pages properly.
-Since the iPhone supported such natural zooming and panning, it was easy for users to zoom in and out in order to get around the web page, and Apple even implemented double-tap gestures to automatically zoom in on columns of text.
+The iPhone’s Safari browser was the first to render full web pages properly.
+Further, since the iPhone supported such natural zooming and panning, it was easy for users to get around a web page and zoom in on what they wanted to read.
+Apple even implemented double-tap gestures to automatically zoom in on columns of text.

 Similarly, Apple’s Mail app was the first to offer the kind of IMAP support that desktop users had become accustomed to, which meant full synchronization of email with the server and desktop client, plus the ability to render rich text and HTML emails in much the same way as web pages in Safari.
 Apple even partnered with Yahoo Mail to offer its own push email service since traditional desktop push technologies were too power-hungry to be effective on a mobile device.